dmlicht/_posts/2016-12-4-python-decorators.md

         return inner

 Not bad right?
 10 lines of code and you've created the infrastructure to cache any of your functions for given input arguments!
-NOTE: We just ignored kwargs.
-Gotta handle these.

 ## @lrucache (least recently used cache)
 But you don't even have to write this. `@lrucache` already exists and is provided in the python standard library.
 It does exactly this, with additional features.
 For example you can set how param sets you want to cache: